 To disable a password, bring the cursor to this field, then press <Enter>.
 The computer will display the message, "Enter Password".
 Press <Enter>.
 A message will confirm that the password is disabled.
 Once the password is disabled, the system will boot and you can enter setup program freely.

-4.15 Save & Exit Setup / Exit Without Saving
+4.15 Save & Exit Setup

+Saves current CMOS value and exit BIOS setup program.

+4.16 Exit Without Saving

-Saves current CMOS value and exit BIOS setup program. or Select "Quick Without Saving" for Abandons all CMOS value changes and exits BIOS setup program.
+Abandons all CMOS value changes and exits BIOS setup program.